 Chief Justice Roger B. Taney, the author of the "Dred Scott" decision

 It might be appropriate here to mention one other part of the Three-Fifths Clause which has likewise been neglected by popular historians, which is that "direct taxes" were also proportioned to this population count.
-In the words of the Constitution, "Representatives and direct taxes shall be apportioned among the several States which may be included within this Union, according to their respective numbers, which shall be determined by adding to the whole number of free persons, including those bound to service for a term of years, and excluding Indians not taxed, three-fifths of all other persons."
+In the words of the clause itself, "Representatives and direct taxes shall be apportioned among the several States which may be included within this Union, according to their respective numbers, which shall be determined by adding to the whole number of free persons, including those bound to service for a term of years, and excluding Indians not taxed, three-fifths of all other persons."
 (Source: Article 1, Section 2, Paragraph 3) Why is this part about "direct taxes" relevant to slavery?
 Perhaps because the power to tax slavery would have been the power to destroy it, and a Three-Fifths Clause without this important feature would have allowed the Congress to destroy slavery by taxing it to death.
 So long as "direct taxes" were proportioned to the same population count used to determine representation in Congress ("Three-Fifths Clause" and all), then slavery was protected from the power of the Congress to impose any fatal taxes upon it.
 This is an often-overlooked aspect of this complicated discussion surrounding the legacy of the Three-Fifths Clause, which protected (and empowered) slavery in more than one way.
 The Constitution thus reinforced this controversial idea with still another provision, which said that "No capitation, or other direct tax shall be laid unless in proportion to the census or enumeration herein before directed to be taken" (Source: Article 1, Section 9, Paragraph 4) - thus requiring any such taxation to take into account the Three-Fifths Clause.
 (This provision, I might add, was protected from constitutional amendments "which may be made prior to the year 1808," by Article 5 of the Constitution - the very part of the Constitution specifying the process by which the Constitution could be amended.
 See the text of Article 5 for the exact wording.)

 Title page from the original book printing of the "Federalist Papers"